 Protect your employees from being caught out by fake emails from the company.
 Deploy email protocols that will eradicate the possibility of scammers impersonating your domain.
 This will also safeguard your customers – if criminals can’t spoof your email addresses, customers can rely on key identifiers to weed out the legitimate from the illegitimate.

 Check the sender’s domain against the actual website domain of the organization in question.
 For example, ‘@cdc-gov.org’ versus ‘@cdc.gov’ – which one is correct?
 There are a host of spelling and grammar checks you can make, along with tone – do you feel rushed?
-Urgency to ‘act fast’ is a common tactic of scammers wanting to rush you into handing over information.
+Pressure to ‘act fast’ is a common tactic of scammers wanting to rush you into handing over information.